SolarNetwork/solarnode-os-packages/pi-mobile-shield-quectel/debian/README.md

 ## Network ping configuration

-The `sn-pi-mobile-shield-quectel-reconnect` timer runs periodically to test that the network is reachable.
+The `sn-mobile-shield-quectel-reconnect` timer runs periodically to test that the network is reachable.
 The `/etc/default/sn-pi-mobile-shield` file contains the various parameters that can be
 configured: